ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 The first priority when tuning an multirotor aircraft is to establish a stable tune, free of oscillations, that can be used to do further tests.

-1. Arm the aircraft in Stabilize.
+1. Arm the aircraft in STABILIZE
-2. Increase the throttle slowly until the aircraft leaves the ground.
+2. Increase the throttle slowly until the aircraft leaves the ground
-3. If the aircraft starts to oscillate immediately abort the take off or land the aircraft.
+3. If the aircraft starts to oscillate immediately abort the takeoff and/or land the aircraft
 4. Reduce all the following parameters by 50%

 a. :ref:`ATC_RAT_PIT_P <ATC_RAT_PIT_P__AC_AttitudeControl_Multi>`